 Healthcare managers, otherwise known as healthcare executives or administrators, work closely with registered nurses, physicians, surgeons and other healthcare workers to direct, plan and coordinate medical services.

-Due to rising demand for healthcare services, employment for healthcare managers is expected to grow by 18% from 2018 to 2028, adding as many as 72,000 new jobs, according to the Bureau of Labor Statistics (BLS).
+Due to rising demand for healthcare services, employment for healthcare managers is expected to grow by 32% from 2020-2030, according to the Bureau of Labor Statistics (BLS).
 The occupation also offers a competitive salary – the annual average is $99,730, and the top 10% earn more than $182,600, according to BLS.

 Why should I earn a certification in healthcare management?